dikortis/LetsTalkETC/Episodes/Episode_6.md

-FAA regulations because no insurance agency is going to ensure an aircraft full 300 people if you are not like pretty awesome at your safety right right so it's almost like there's just like these fake walls all over the place like a formality so kinda its side any anti-competitive I don't know right so
+FAA regulations because no insurance agency is going to ensure an aircraft full 300 people if you are not like pretty awesome at your safety so it's almost like there's just like these fake walls all over the place like a formality so kinda its side any anti-competitive I don't know right so